 Academic and research departmentsCentre for Sustainability and Wellbeing in the Visitor Economy, Centre for Competitiveness of the Visitor Economy, School of Hospitality and Tourism Management.

-Co-creation of sustainability-oriented innovations in tourism
+Co-creation of sustainability-oriented innovations in tourism destinations

-    destinations

-    This study aims to critically understand the innovation process of

-    sustainability-oriented innovations (SOIs) in Amsterdam and Barcelona.

-    SOIs are broadly defined as new or significant changes in services,

-    products, processes, philosophy or practices that are widely accepted by

-    destinations stakeholders (i.e. city council, DMO, private sector,

-    resident associations, attractions) and create or seize social and

-    environmental value while maintaining economic viability.
-The study will

-    explore key institutional factors (i.e. traditions, legislation,

-    organizational structure and resource allocation) that influence

-    positively or negatively the development and implementation of SOI’s

-    from the destination’s stakeholder perspective.
-The research will also

-    learn how destination stakeholders participate in collective actions and

-    generate their own structures to achieve SOIs.
-The study will implement

-    action-based participatory methods to facilitate the understanding of

-    the SOI innovation process retrospectively and jointly co-create with

-    the destination stakeholders new potential SOIs.
+This study aims to critically understand the innovation process of sustainability-oriented innovations (SOIs) in Barcelona.
+SOIs are broadly defined as new or significant changes in services, products, processes, philosophy or practices that are widely accepted by destinations stakeholders (i.e. city council, DMO, private sector, resident associations, attractions) and create or seize social and environmental value while maintaining economic viability.
+The study explores key institutional factors (i.e. traditions, legislation, organizational structure and resource allocation) that influence positively or negatively the development and implementation of SOI’s from the destination’s stakeholder perspective.
+The research also looks into how destination stakeholders participate in collective actions and generate their own structures to achieve SOIs.
+The study implements action-based participatory methods to facilitate the understanding of the SOI innovation process retrospectively and jointly co-create with the destination stakeholders new potential SOIs.

 University roles and responsibilities

 - Research Assistant (SWELL)

 - PGR Rep SHTM